 Not afraid to land some attention with publicity stunts, to promote Stephen Cartwright’s Barnstorming at the 1982 Winter CES Activision gathers members of the press outside of the Las Vegas Convention Center early one morning to witness an actual biplane containing designer Cartwright taxi down Las Vegas Boulevard.
 Anything to stand out in a rapidly crowding market, where 15 million consoles have been sold, accompanied by 65 million cartridges.
 Activision has its best year financially ending in March of the year, with income peaking at $157 million.
 The company has five video game titles with sales over a million units each.
+Not only does the constant cranking out of hits appease retailers, Activision’s generous stock-balancing returns policy started on September 1, 1983 helps too.
+Retail buyers get 93% of the purchase price back upon a game’s return, in credits that can then be applied towards further purchases of the company’s products.
 On June 9, 1983, Activision goes public, selling four million shares at $12 per share.
 Unfortunately, the ensuing three months are kind neither to Activision nor the video game industry in general, resulting in an announced loss of $6-10 million, before tax, by the company.
 Following this announcement, company stock price is halved to $6 a share and subsequently drops to under $2 a share.
 The obligatory class action lawsuits are then filed by disgruntled investors who feel that the company downplayed the extent of the financial difficulties of the company and of the video game industry as a whole.